West Texans, Mennonites at center of measles outbreak choose medical freedom over vaccine mandates

 Fathers shushed babbling toddlers as their wives snuck out to change infants’ diapers.

-What he hasn’t heard: Any direct outreach from public health officials on what to do as the number of those sickened with measles has grown to 146 and a school-age child has died.
-And though Klassen is a trusted church and community leader, his congregants haven’t asked about whether they should vaccinate their kids — and he wouldn’t want to weigh in.
+What he hasn’t heard: Any direct outreach from public health officials as the number of those sickened with measles has grown to 146 and a school-age child has died.

 “With this measles situation, I can honestly just tell you we haven’t taken any steps as a church,” he said.
 “We did leave it up to the mothers.”

-As measles — a preventable disease the U.S. considered eliminated in 2000 — spreads through West Texas’ rural expanse, Klassen is sticking to an approach on vaccines that is a key tenet for Mennonites.
+As measles — a preventable disease the U.S. considered eliminated in 2000 — spreads through West Texas’ rural expanse, Klassen is sticking to an approach that’s a key tenet for Mennonites.
 Family leaders are the top decision-making authority — not outside recommendations, certainly not government mandates.

-Alongside measles in this region, where voters overwhelmingly supported President Donald Trump, there’s another outbreak: one of misinformation about vaccines, distrust of local public health officials and fear of governmental authority overruling family autonomy.
-And on the national stage, Robert F. Kennedy Jr., the country’s top health official and an anti-vaccine activist, dismissed the Texas outbreak as “not unusual.”
+Alongside measles in this region, where voters overwhelmingly supported President Donald Trump, there’s another outbreak: one of misinformation about vaccines, distrust of public health officials and fear of governmental authority overruling family autonomy.
+On the national stage, Robert F. Kennedy Jr., the country’s top health official and an anti-vaccine activist, dismissed the Texas outbreak as “not unusual.”

 “Do I trust all the vaccines?
 No,” Klassen said.
 “And I get from (Kennedy) that he doesn’t trust all the vaccines, either.
 And he is very well educated in that; I’m not.”

-In an opinion piece for Fox News Digital, Kennedy wrote about the value of the vaccine but stopped short of calling on families to get it, saying the decision is “a personal one.”
-He urged parents to speak to their health care providers about options.

-Vaccine skepticism has also been spurred by state lawmakers who this year filed more than a dozen bills that would strengthen or expand vaccine exemptions, which Texas already allows for “reasons of conscience, including a religious belief.”
+Vaccine skepticism has been spurred by state lawmakers who filed more than a dozen bills this year that would strengthen or expand vaccine exemptions, which Texas already allows for “reasons of conscience, including a religious belief.”

 Doctors on the front lines

-Dr. Summer Davies, a Texas Tech Physicians pediatrician, said she has treated about 10 of the outbreak’s patients, most very young or teens.
-She said children have had to be intubated, including one younger than 6 months old.
-Others come in with such high fevers or severe sore throats that they refuse to eat or drink to the point of dehydration.
+Dr. Summer Davies, a Texas Tech Physicians pediatrician, has treated about 10 patients, most very young or teens.
+She said children have had to be intubated.
+Some have such high fevers or severe sore throats that they refuse to eat or drink to the point of dehydration.

+Gaines County, which includes Seminole, has an 82% MMR vaccination rate, and it may be lower for private or home-schooled students.
+The vaccine is required before entering kindergarten in public schools nationwide.

 All of the children admitted with measles to Covenant Children’s Hospital in Lubbock were unvaccinated, officials said last week.
-Dr. Lara Johnson, the hospital’s chief medical officer, told The Associated Press that Covenant has seen more than 20 patients, including children, teens and pregnant mothers, since the outbreak began in late January.
+Dr. Lara Johnson, the hospital’s chief medical officer, said Covenant has seen more than 20 patients since the outbreak began in late January.

-News of a measles case in Seminole, population 7,200, put doctors on a “shared high alert,” said Dr. Martin Ortega, a family physician for Texas Tech Physicians in Odessa, about an hour away.
-The small towns of West Texas may look completely isolated on a map, with little between them beyond oil and gas facilities and sprawling desert.
-But the region is connected by its people, who regularly travel long distances to grocery stores, hospitals and houses of worship.

-Many doctors are seeing measles cases for the first time in their careers.
-In Lea County, New Mexico, 30 minutes west of Seminole, nine measles cases with no clear connection to the Texas outbreak, rattled doctors and parents.
-An unvaccinated infant in Austin also tested positive for measles after an overseas vacation.
+Many doctors are seeing measles cases for the first time.
+In Lea County, New Mexico, 30 minutes west of Seminole, nine cases with no clear connection to the Texas outbreak rattled doctors and parents.

-It’s “a little bit surreal,” said Dr. Rumbidzai Mutikani, a pediatrician at Nor-Lea Hospital District’s Hobbs Medical Clinic.
-Parents were so concerned “our phones were just ringing,” Mutikani said.
+“Our phones were just ringing,” said Dr. Rumbidzai Mutikani, a pediatrician at Nor-Lea Hospital District’s Hobbs Medical Clinic.

-Katherine Wells, director of Lubbock’s public health department, said West Texas’ rural landscape is a major challenge, not just in getting to patients and transporting test samples, but also in getting the word out.
+Katherine Wells, Lubbock’s public health department director, said West Texas’ rural landscape is a major challenge, not just in getting to patients and transporting test samples, but in getting word out.

-A lot of the messaging is word of mouth, she said, but they are working on public-service announcements featuring trusted Gaines County residents, putting up billboards about measles, handing out flyers and posting in WhatsApp groups.
+A lot of messaging is word of mouth, she said, but they are working on public-service announcements, putting up billboards about measles, handing out flyers and posting in WhatsApp groups.

 It’s “really hurtful stuff,” she said.
 “We’re really working to help encourage vaccines for our community and help those kids that are infected to make sure they get medical treatment so that we don’t end up with another death.”